-The UP Guys' main needs are a well lit space, sound check prior to the program, and maybe a few minutes before/after for transitions.
+The UP Guys' main needs are a well lit and clear space (no podium), sound check prior to the program, and possibly breaks before/after for transitions.
 Below are guidelines for smaller (⦾) and bigger (⦿) events.

 ⋯⦾ They bring mics and a small system.

-⦿ For bigger events, provide #1 on-stage XLR input and #2 a sound check with your tech team, to patch The UP Guys' on-stage mixer (mics + music) to the event system.
+⦿ For audiences of 200+, provide your tech's contact info to confirm #1 an on-stage XLR input, and #2 a good time to patch The UP Guys' mixer to the event system for a quick sound check.
 Backup wireless mics are suggested.

 ⋯⦾ 16 ft. wide x 8 ft. deep space is good.